Baptist Health (Jacksonville): Baptist Medical Center (1977–2002)

 The facility changed its name from Baptist Memorial Hospital to Baptist Medical Center on September 13, 1977.
 “Today, the hospital is an eight-building institution containing the equipment, facilities, and modalities necessary to care for more than 20,000 patients a year,” said Richard H. Malone, executive director of the Medical Center at the time, as quoted in the Florida Times-Union newspaper.
 Further expansion of Baptist Medical Center in 1977 included the establishment of an oncology service for the treatment of cancer and related diseases.
 Dr. Curtis M. Phillips was named head of the service's surgical division and Dr. Neil Abramson was appointed the head of the medical division.
 Cancer-related care such as diagnostics, medical, surgical, radiation, and rehabilitation oncology already existed within the Baptist hospital system.
 Baptist Medical Center's Life Flight airborne ambulance service was launched in 1980.
+Life Flight's genesis was Malone's vision, which began back in the 1970s, when he worked with the US Department of Transportation to start an air-ambulance service.
 Baptist Medical Center named Dr. Doris Carson the president of its medical staff in 1981, the first woman chosen for such a position for any hospital in the Jacksonville area.

 Baptist Medical Center (BMC) in 1982 became the first hospital in the U.S. to make itself energy independent, converting to a $3 million dual-fueled energy system for its four hospital buildings.
 It was equipped with turbines that switch from natural gas to oil and back again without losing power.
 The governor of Florida at the time, Bob Graham, appeared at BMC for ceremonies on September 9 to officially turn the switch on for the new power plant.

 In 1985, the Baptist Health Foundation was created to assist in fundraising.
 The Baptist Health Foundation was originally called the Foundation for Healthcare Inc. It dates back to the work of the BMC Development Council and the BMC Development Fund to raise $7 million towards the development of the BMC's Pavilion building project in January 1985.
 Construction of the 17-story BMC Pavilion ended in June 1985.
 The foundation was later renamed the Baptist Health System Foundation Inc. in 1992.

 Baptist Regional Cancer Institute opened in September 1991.
 Baptist Health acquired, in 1994, Nassau General Hospital (NGH) from Nassau County.
 Because the hospital was county-owned, the Florida Legislature had to pass legislation authorizing the NGH Board of Trustees to sell the hospital to Baptist Health.
 Under BHS ownership, the hospital runs by a board of BHS executives and local community leaders.

 Baptist Medical Center and St. Vincent's Health System merged, creating Baptist St. Vincent's Health System in 1995.
 In March 2000, the two hospitals announced they would operate independently.